Python 7b - Functions

 A function uses parameters to transfer data from the main program into the function.

-A functions returns a value back to the main program.
+A function returns a value to the main program.

-Within a function you need to return a value back to the main program.
+The return command is used to send a value back to the main program.

 Create a program similar to the sphere example above, this time to work out the volume of a cylinder.

 In the main program ask the user to enter the cylinder's radius and then its height.

 The actual calculation should be done in a function and returned to the main program.